Est. 1994

 After 10-15 days, when ‘Le chapeau brun’ is well formed (it can be up to 10 cm thick and is ready when brown and ‘crusty’), a clear, nutrient poor and slow fermenting juice can be racked off from underneath it.
 This will be suitable for final racking, filtration and bottling at a specific gravity of 1012-1015 after 6-9 months to produce a bottle conditioned medium to medium-dry cider/perry with a slight yeast deposit.

-We will bottle a 300-litre vat of our mid-season Barnet, Brandy & Winnals Longdon 2024 to produce a bottle conditioned perry in late May/June for release later in the Summer.
+We will bottle a 300-litre vat of our mid-season Barnet, Brandy & Winnals Longdon 2025 to produce a bottle conditioned perry in late April/May for release later in the Summer.
 This will be available in a full weight champagne style bottle with mushroom cork, in 75cl and 150cl ‘magnum’ bottle formats.

 Draught cider & perry